seanwookahhoong/CMAS-project-for-rehibilitation/Progress.md

 For this week, I will do research and also meet with my seniors who have worked on the project before to make sure that I can get their vision for this project, which is necessary for its completion and excellence

 ### Senior meeting
 I met my senior yesterday who worked on the project the last semester.
 He briefed me about the progess of the project and what I have to do.
 He told me that there were two games for the project.
-One game was completed but another game was not
+The first game was completed but second was not.
+Thus, my FYP for this sem

 stuff to work on: glitches, bigger balls, augmented reality, the weight of the ball, the meaning behind the score New ideas: difficulty levels,

 # Week 1
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbOTU5NTk5OTYwLC0xOTQ4NTY4MjQ4LDQ2Mz
+eyJoaXN0b3J5IjpbMTMzNzQ0NTcwNSwtMTk0ODU2ODI0OCw0Nj
-k3NDQsNTc0OTMxNTQyLDU3MTgxNTM3N119
+M5NzQ0LDU3NDkzMTU0Miw1NzE4MTUzNzddfQ==
 -->